ndisidore/presi-workers-as-translator/slides/act3-dynamic-dispatcher.md

 <v-click at="5">

 <div class="mt-8 text-center text-xl">
-Transition: <span class="font-bold">"What do you do when your integration needs to retry for 6 hours to finally succeed?"</span>
+<span class="font-bold">"What do you do when your integration needs to retry for 6 hours to finally succeed?"</span>
 </div>

 </v-click>